grantcurell/projects/Build OpenShift/README.md

 sudo dnf install /usr/bin/nmstatectl -y
 ```

 - Next we need to create `agent-config.yaml` and `install-config.yaml`.
-We'llr start with `install-config.yaml`
+We'll start with `install-config.yaml`
 - My configuration is available at [install-config.yaml](./install-config.yaml).
 You will need to replace it with your values.
 For your pull secret, you can use the same information you had in `~/.docker/config.json`.
 You can run `jq -c . ~/.docker/config.json` to get your pull secret in a single line string.
 - Your SSH key you can retrieve from `cat ~/.ssh/id_rsa.pub`
 - For `imageContentSources` you may remember earlier that I mentioned the folder results created from `oc-mirror` Go to your results folder and extract the part underneath `repositoryDigestMirrors`.
 It should look something like the below.
 That is what needs to go under imageContentSources